Common Interview Questions for Administration Positions and their 'Model Answers'

 Many administration roles require regular communication with various members of staff, therefore working ‘within a team’ is crucial.
 You must evidence how personable you are to the interviewer, detailing any relevant experience working within teams, alongside examples of when you’ve supervised others and various leadership skills you have attained.

 How would you react if you felt overwhelmed with your workload?
+How do you prioritise and handle multiple tasks simultaneously?

 General interview questions